Fly-posting fines and other charges

 It can be difficult and expensive to remove fly-posters.
 It can cost council tax payers thousands of pounds each year to remove fly-posting.

-If you suspect illegal forms of advertising, report fly-posting this to us.
+If you suspect illegal forms of advertising, report fly-posting to us.